Bloomberg outage hits financial markets

-LONDON A two-hour outage at news and market data provider Bloomberg LP hit financial markets around the world on Friday, prompting debt sales to be postponed and exacerbating a spike in volatility in European stocks.
+LONDON An outage at news and market data provider Bloomberg LP hit financial markets around the world on Friday, prompting debt sales to be postponed and exacerbating a spike in volatility in European stocks.

-"We experienced a combination of hardware and software failures in the network, which caused an excessive volume of network traffic," Bloomberg said in a statement.

-"This led to customer disconnections as a result of the machines being overwhelmed."

 The lack of price visibility was blamed for accelerating a sell-off in European shares, while trading volumes in German government bond futures contracts fell by around a third.

-Bloomberg, which competes with Thomson Reuters Corp, provides real-time news and financial information to more than 320,000 subscribers globally and allows users to trade across asset classes.
+It was unclear what caused the outage on the system that provides real-time news and financial information to more than 320,000 subscribers globally and allows users to trade across asset classes.
+The impact was widely felt.

-Social media first reported the Bloomberg systems going down at around 0320 EDT and the screens were blank for most of the following two hours, market participants said, adding that prices were unavailable and the news feed intermittent.
+Bloomberg News, which has 2,400 reporters and editors in more than 150 bureaus worldwide, competes with Thomson Reuters Corp in providing financial news and information.

+In a statement, Bloomberg said: "Significant but not all parts of our system experienced a disruption today.
+There is no indication at this point that this is anything other than an internal network issue.
+We have restored service to most customers and are making progress in bringing all parts of the system back online."

 Traders said the length of time the Bloomberg screens were down was unprecedented.